-Important note: these are not the formal definitions as those are contained in the Member Licences and are the ones that should be referred to as necessary.
+Important note: these are not the formal definitions as those are contained in your Member Licence and are the ones that should be referred to as necessary.

 This is about your use that is solely related to your internal administration and operation of your business (i.e. This does not include you providing your information to others, that is described as Public Sector Use).

 This is about any activity which involves, or is intended to, involve financial gain

 OS partners with over 300 businesses who licence our data to provide products and services to industry, commerce and consumers.
 To see some of their activities, see our partners’ page.

 The Member Licence allows you to make your information available to support your non-commercial 'Core Business', however, there may be occasions where your use of Licensed Data becomes an activity that competes, or is reasonably likely to compete with:

 Please note that this does not apply to OS OpenData, or derived data that has been granted an exemption, as that data is licensed under Open Government Licence terms and are not regarded as being Licensed Data.

 A contractor licence which is used where you have a formal written agreement with a third party that are undertaking works that you would normally do yourself.